teddyaryono/devlab-s3-codepipeline/README.md

 1. Website works fine, however everytime every update requires you to manually upload the files to S3.
 Lets automate this.
 In the following steps, we will create a code repository and a pipeline to automate deployments to S3.

 2. Execute following command to create a code commit repository and pipeline.
-Remember to replace the **WebsiteS3Bucket** parameter below with the `WebsiteS3Bucket` value you copied earlier
+Remember to replace the **WebsiteS3Bucket** parameter below with the `WebsiteS3Bucket` value you copied earlier from the CloudFormation output.

 ```bash
 aws cloudformation deploy --template-file ~/environment/devlab-s3-codepipeline/templates/setup_deployment_pipeline.yaml --stack-name devlab-s3-bucket-pipeline --parameter-overrides WebsiteS3Bucket=<replace-by-s3-bucket-name-created-above> --capabilities CAPABILITY_IAM